lmachens/meteor-apm-server/README.md

 This project reduces the original Kadira APM to a single Meteor project.
 Most of the original features are working (like Slack alerts), but there is still a lot of work.
+Feel free to contribute!

 ## Running it

+A mongo replica set is required!

 ```
 cd apm